MrJackdaw/reach-reactjs-starter/README.md

 * [ReactJS](https://github.com/facebook/create-react-app) with [Typescript support](https://www.typescriptlang.org/): A popular front-end framework for building web applications
 * [Reach Language](https://docs.reach.sh/): A compiled language for building multi-chain smart contracts.
 This template includes **the JS dependency**, and [not the CLI](#installing-the-reach-cli).
-* [RaphsDucks](https://github.com/JACK-COM/raphsducks): a simplified, unopinonated application state manager.
 * [Cryptocurrency Icons](https://github.com/spothq/cryptocurrency-icons) as well as a single-file API (and ReactJS component) for using them
 * [Google's Material Icons](https://fonts.google.com/icons) for quick UI sugar
-* SASS support

-There are no pre-defined styles: you can `npm install` any additional dependencies.
+* SASS (no pre-defined style libraries: you can `npm install` any additional dependencies.)
+* Typescript
+* [🦆 raphsducks](https://github.com/JACK-COM/raphsducks): an unopinonated state manager.
+* [🦆 reachduck](https://github.com/JACK-COM/reachduck): a simple API for interacting with the blockchain and/or a reach `stdlib` instance

 ---
 ## How do I use it?